Safety First: Why Kids Need to Learn Real Names for Private Parts

 If your child asks you a question that throws you off-guard, you can say:

-• “I’m not sure, but that is a great question.
-Let me try to find out, and I will try to answer it soon.”
+- “I’m not sure, but that is a great question.
+Let me find out, and I will try to answer it soon.”

 What language should bilingual families speak when using real names for private parts?

-If your community’s language is different than the family language at home, children can learn the names of body parts in both languages.
+If the community language differs from the family language at home, children can learn the names of body parts in both languages.

-Many families avoid the dominant language in order to maximize the minority language at home.
-However, especially when children attend childcare or school in the dominant language, they need to know how to ask for help in the dominant language.
+Many families avoid the dominant language to maximize the second language at home.
+However, especially when children attend childcare or school in the dominant language, they need to know how to ask for help in that language.

-Meanwhile, learning body part names in the family’s minority language can help the child connect with the parents.
-Furthermore, having more vocabulary gives a child options that may be more comfortable in one language versus another.
+Still, learning body part names in the family’s minority language can help the child connect with the parents.
+It also nice to have options that could feel more comfortable in one language versus another.

 Real words instead of nicknames for genitalia in English and Chinese